Bring your pensions together with us

-The value of your pension can go down as well as up and you may get back less than you originally paid in.
+The value of your pension can go down as well as up and you may get back less than has been paid in.
 There's no guarantee you'll be any better off by transferring.

 Is transferring right for you?

 Deciding whether to move your pension can be a complex decision and is not right for everyone.
 So you’ll need to ask yourself some important questions.

 Does your pension have any special features?

 You might find that you have some good extra benefits or guarantees with your existing pension.
 And if you transfer you’ll lose them.
 So please check your paperwork, and if you’re not sure talk to your pension provider.
 Things to look out for include more than 25% tax-free cash, loyalty bonuses, enhanced life insurance or death benefits, early access to your money or pension, and a pension with a guaranteed income.

 How do fees and charges compare?